The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/step_by_step.md

  `<table_name>_<customversion>_YYYY-MM-DD.json`.

-The BigQuery table loading utility functions in the Observatory Platform will try to find the correct schema to use for loading table data, based on release date information.
+The BigQuery table loading utility functions in the Observatory Platform will try to find the correct schema to use for loading table data, based on release date and version information.
+If no version is specified, the most recent schema with a date less than or equal to the release date of the data is returned.
+If a version string is specified, the most current (date) schema in that series is returned.
-These utility functions are used by the BigQuery load tasks of the sub templates (Snapshot, Stream, Organisation) and it is required to set the `schema_version` parameter to pick up the schema version when using these templates.
+The utility functions are used by the BigQuery load tasks of the sub templates (Snapshot, Stream, Organisation) and it is required to set the `schema_version` parameter to automatically pick up the schema version when using these templates.

 ## 4. Creating a test file
 The Observatory Platform uses the `unittest` Python framework as a base and provides additional methods to run tasks